hemisemidemipresent/btd6-modding-tutorial/README.md

 4. on the melonloader window, click the install button

+now launch the game and close it. then put NKHook6.dll in the mods folder

 If all goes well, the BTD6 directory should look something like this:

 <img src="https://cdn.discordapp.com/attachments/699781597515481159/776968486269616159/Screenshot_1311.png"/>

-**IMPORTANT: NKHook6.dll needs to be in the Mods directory at all times**
+**IMPORTANT: NKHook6.dll needs to be in the Mods directory at all times, never remove or disable it**

 # Loading Mods

-1. put `NKHook6.dll` in a folder called "Mods" in the game's directory
+1. if the mod comes in a zip file, extract it
-2. put the mod's `.dll` to that same directory.
+2. put the mod's `.dll` in the "Mods" directory
 <img src = "https://cdn.discordapp.com/attachments/699781597515481159/776967989944647710/Screenshot_1309.png"/>

 Make sure not to use the same mod twice.

 > `.dll.disabled` files are disabled `.dll` mods.
-This is usually automatically done with the mod manager
+This is usually automatically done with the mod manager. you can also manually rename the files to disable them.

 > never use mods in coop, races and odyssey, your account will **likely** be flagged.
 Turn off internet if you use a speed mod. (not compulsory).
 Alternatively, setup a Windows WM and use a second Steam account to play mods.

 ## Optional
 there are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest) mod managers are currently unnecessary and rather inflexible for `.dll` modding; it is as simple as dragging and dropping files into the folder

+## .btd6mod files
+this is an outdated format that you should avoid using. if you still want to use it, use this: https://www.nexusmods.com/bloonstd6/mods/41

 # Troubleshooting